commons-app/commons-app-documentation/android/Students.md

 - Ability to read documentation and find solutions independently.
 - Quality of the proposal (clear, convincing strategy and timeline, reasonably ambitious).
 - Extra points for helping others, previous open source projects participation, etc.
+- Note:  We do not take into account the _number_ of merged bugfixes, only the _quality_ of the best one(s).